dNamiLab/dNami/doc/usage/quickstart.rst

         consvar = [2,3]

 To specify the right hand side, a dictionary of the flux divergence is created with the component-by-component contributions specified with the corresponding keys.
 Note the use of the `[ ]_1x` syntax for the spatial derivative.
-The details of this syntax are given in XXX.
+The details of this syntax are given in :doc:`/usage/syntax`.

 .. code-block:: python